Here are the main requirements for DOT Medical Exam initiatives:

 - Understand the Requirements: Familiarize yourself with the DOT physical requirements to understand what will be evaluated.

-- Maintain Regular Health Checks: Regular check-ups help manage health conditions that may affect your driving certification.
+- Maintain Regular Health Checks: Regular check-ups help manage health conditions affecting your driving certification.

 - Manage Chronic Conditions: If you have chronic conditions like hypertension or diabetes, work with your healthcare provider to manage them effectively.